SoftFever/OrcaSlicer/doc/How to build - Linux et al.md

 To do this, go to the `deps` directory, create a `build` subdirectory (or the like) and use:

-    cmake .. -DDESTDIR=<target destdir>
+    cmake .. -DDESTDIR=<target destdir> -DDEP_DOWNLOAD_DIR=<download cache dir>

 where the target destdir is a directory of your choosing where the dependencies will be installed.
 You can also omit the `DESTDIR` option to use the default, in that case the `destdir` will be created inside the `build` directory where `cmake` is run.
+The optional `DEP_DOWNLOAD_DIR` argument specifies a directory to cache the downloaded source packages for each dependent library.
+Can be useful for repeated builds, to avoid unnecessary network traffic.

 Once the dependencies have been built, in order to pass the destdir path to the **top-level** PrusaSlicer `CMakeLists.txt` script, use the `CMAKE_PREFIX_PATH` option along with turning on `SLIC3R_STATIC`: